jacob404/promod-future/currentbuild/README.txt

 - Special infected no longer deal damage to witches.
 Scratch away!
 - Health bonus now correctly handles incapped and ledge-hung survivors.
 - Health bonus can no longer be manipulated by passing pills.
+- Made another attempt to fix silent jockeys.
+If you have any recorded evidence (demo, cast) of this taking place, please tell us!

 4.4.2
 - Fixed some unbreakable doors becoming breakable on round start.